ardata-fr/minimage/README.md

 [![R-CMD-check](https://github.com/ardata-fr/minimage/workflows/R-CMD-check/badge.svg)](https://github.com/ardata-fr/minimage/actions)
 <!-- badges: end -->

-The goal of minimage is to ket users minify size images.
+The goal of minimage is to let users minify size images.

 The main function allows to compress the images contained in a directory to another directory, optionally changing some compression parameters.